wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/deployment.md

     * It does not instantly block malicious requests.
 Wallarm only observes attacks and provides you with the [details in Wallarm Console](../../../user-guides/events/check-attack.md).
     * [Rate limiting](../../../user-guides/rules/rate-limiting.md) is not supported as it is impossible to limit load on target servers.
     * [Filtering by IP addresses](../../../user-guides/ip-lists/overview.md) is not supported.
-* Traffic decryption is not supported.
-The solution only analyzes raw TCP traffic.
+* The solution analyzes only unencrypted HTTP traffic over raw TCP, not encrypted HTTPS traffic.
 * The solution does not support parsing responses over HTTP keep-alive connections yet.